Technorely/tendermint/docs/architecture/adr-009-ABCI-design.md

 ### Positive

 - Easier for developers to build on the ABCI
-- ABCI and Tendermint headers are identically serialized
+- ABCI and Tenderely headers are identically serialized

 ### Negative